 Representative democracy scales much better than direct democracy.
 Voters only have to vote once in a while to elect representatives.
 Real decisions are then only taken by a tiny proportion of voters, convening in a parliament or some similar central location of power.
 Once representatives are elected, a large number of decisions can be taken quickly and cheaply.

-The great problem of representative democracy is that the set of decisions taken does not reflect accurately the decisions wanted by voters.
+Representative democracy's greatest problem is that the set of decisions taken does not reflect accurately the decisions wanted by voters.
 Representatives may fail to take a decision that should have been taken or even take a decision against the will of voters.
 While voters choose the representatives that represent them best, there is clearly no one - even among hundreds of thousands - who is moderate enough to share the same opinion as the public's collective preference on all issues.
 Even if there was, that person's opinions can change at any time, and the public's collective preferences also change all the time, so there is no guarantee that a representative will still represent his electors well by the end of his mandate (typically 4 years later or more).
 And even if a representative keeps a great idea of what is the best decision to take for the public, nothing but the damage to his reputation prevents him from taking a different decision which favors him more.
 As if the above was not enough, in practice, usage of poor voting methods (particularly first-past-the-post, dominant in the British Commonwealth) causes on a regular basis the election of representatives who are not even those closest to the public's opinion.

 Liquid democracy truly is not representative democracy, as representation is entirely optional, but also is very different from classic direct democracy (consider that in most polls, only a minority of votes would be direct, most of the votes coming from delegation).
 Although electronic voting is not necessary for liquid governance, pushing the idea would be costly without.
 This page assumes liquid governance uses electronic voting.